NinjaProtocol/lazywars/README.md

-# LazyWars
+# lazywars beta v0.1

-The laziest dApp on Solana - A mobile game featuring OFModels management, resource collection, and player progression.
+The laziest dApp on Solana - A mobile game based on the classic pimpwars.

 ## Overview

-LazyWars is a Solana mobile dApp with a comprehensive backend featuring game mechanics for OFModels management, resource collection, and player progression.
-Players manage their digital empire while competing in a lazy-themed ecosystem.
+LazyWars is a Solana mobile dApp with a comprehensive backend featuring game mechanics for resource management, inventory management, and player progression.
+Players compete in a scarcity driven environment competing to be the laziest there is.

 ## Game Features